tuket/cimgui_all/README.md

 # cimgui_all
-Compile cimgui and the extensions in a single library
+Compile cimgui and all extensions in a single library